 Healthy people can return to work; pay taxes; contribute to their community; take care of their family; enjoy life and better the economy.

-It is obvious the downside foregoing treatment poses to the patient.
+It is obvious what the downside of foregoing treatment is for the patient.
 But it also burdens the healthcare system when end of life and palliative care is now being treated in community hospitals that already have limited abilities, in addition to a premature timeline.
 The cost of a rural hospital bed does not compare to the cost of putting patients in accommodation in Vancouver at the correct time.

 Cost Savings: Guaranteed Space, Unfluctuating Rates